 $ java -jar SSOConnect.jar -config

 SSO Domain Name (this attribute is defined on the SSO Connect provisioning screen on the Keeper Admin Console)

-When the following steps are finished, the current settings will be synched from the server including the SSL Cert and IDP XML file, so you don’t have to supply information for those settings.
-But, if you are using a private IP, you will have to set it up.
+When the configuration steps are finished, the current settings will be synched from the server including the SSL Cert and IDP XML file, so you don’t have to supply information for those settings.
+But if you are using a private IP you will have to set that up in the Configuration dialog.
 When asked “Do you wish to configure…”, enter Y. Hit enter to not change any values until it prompts for the Private IP and Private Port.
 Enter the appropriate values.

-Continue to hitting to accept the current setting until all prompts are answered.
+Continue pressing Enter to accept the current setting until all prompts are answered.

-Now, the SSO Connect service is sync'd to this instance and it can process user transactions.
+Upon startup the SSO Connect service is synchronized to this instance and will begin to process user transactions.